espressif/esp-idf/docs/en/api-reference/system/esp_https_ota.rst

 This whole workflow is managed by an external component `esp_encrypted_image <https://github.com/espressif/idf-extra-components/blob/master/esp_encrypted_img>`_ and it gets plugged into the OTA update framework through decryption callback (:cpp:member:`esp_https_ota_config_t::decrypt_cb`) mechanism.

 .. note::
-    Supported scheme is based on RSA-3072 and the private key on device side must be protected using platform security features.
+    The supported scheme is based on RSA-3072 and the private key on device side must be protected using platform security features.

 Example
 ^^^^^^^